-Anyway, the main thing I like about this light over all the others I have is that it. is. bright.
+Anyway, the main thing I like about this weapon-mounted light over all the others I have is that it. is. bright.
 This bitch glares out of the lens.
 While it will light up a room in a heartbeat (remember to watch for splash from walls and nearby walls), it performs very well outside too.
-I could see a well lit area at 100 feet or more with ease (in fact it’s easily comparable or even superior to some earlier rifle mounted lights).
+I could see a well-lit area at 100 feet or more with ease (in fact it’s easily comparable or even superior to some earlier rifle mounted lights).

-It also makes you want to go hunting the border (I live in a Cartel-haunted area) for assholes so you can sear their face off with the light beam (if not scare the living shit out of them and face-shoot the ones who deserve it).
+It also makes you want to go hunting the border (I live in a Cartel-haunted area) for assholes so you can sear their faces off with the light beam (if not scare the living shit out of them and face-shoot the ones who deserve it).

-Note: no Cartel assholes, criminals or insurgents were scared, sunburnt or shot in the face during this review.
+Note: no Cartel assholes, criminals, or insurgents were scared, sunburnt, or shot in the face during this review.

 It’s Texas.
-Don’t expect me to drink ginger ale or all natural fruit juice or whatever.
+Don’t expect me to drink ginger ale or all-natural fruit juice or whatever.

-One other thing this light can do is work with remote switch.
+One other thing this light can do is work with a remote switch.
 Those are sold separately, however, and I didn’t have one.
 (Honestly, it works fine the way I have it.)

-All in all I think the Streamlight TLR-1 HL is an awesome piece of gear!
+All in all, I think the Streamlight TLR-1 HL weapon-mounted light is an awesome piece of gear!
 So if you are looking for a new light I hope this helps you out a little bit.
-If you have one already I’d love to hear what you have to say about it and hear your opinion on it.
+If you have one already I’d love to hear your opinion on it.